 Independent Board members conduct in camera sessions following regularly scheduled Board meetings unless the directors decide that one is not required.
-During the year ended December 31, 2020, a total of 20 in camera sessions were held by the independent directors of the Corporation.
-In addition, the Board facilitates open and candid discussion among its independent directors by encouraging the independent directors to meet by themselves whenever they wish to do so and by ensuring that there is the opportunity for the independent directors to meet without any members of management present at meetings of the Audit Committee, the Reserves Evaluation Committee, the Nominating Committee and the Compensation Committee.
-The independent directors, as members of the Audit Committee and the Reserves Evaluation Committee, also meet privately with the Corporation's auditors and the Corporation's independent qualified reserves evaluator for the purposes of planning their activities and thereafter to supervise such activities.
+During the year ended December 31, 2021, a total of 16 in camera sessions were held by the independent directors of the Corporation.
+In addition, the Board facilitates open and candid discussion among its independent directors by encouraging the independent directors to meet by themselves whenever they wish to do so and by ensuring that there is the opportunity for the independent directors to meet without any members of management present at meetings of the Audit Committee, the Compensation Committee, the EHSS Committee, the Nominating Committee and the Reserves Evaluation Committee.
+The independent directors, as members of the Audit Committee and the Reserves Evaluation for the purposes of planning their activities and thereafter to supervise such activities.
 These meetings also ensure that the auditors and the independent qualified reserves evaluator have an opportunity to: (i) advise if they received full access to all requested information and received full cooperation of management; and (ii) confirm that they are not subject to any pressure from management, that there are no outstanding disagreements with management, that they are not aware of any evidence of illegal or fraudulent acts and that they are not aware of any other significant matters that should be brought to the attention of the independent directors.